 The RIS intends to give a comprehensive overview on the mineral resources of Switzerland.
 For that reason, small occurrences are documented that are not commerically extractable (e.g. manganese ores) as well as large, commercially important mineral deposits (e.g. cement raw materials).

-The information density of these different raw material typesis very heterogeneous by nature.
+The information density of these different raw material types is very heterogeneous by nature.
 For some occurrences (points) there is a lot of information available, for others there are only very few.
 Due to limited resources, not a all published data in the RIS could be verified and/or updated to the latest status.
-Thus, there still are some occurrences (points) with an outdated data status or with erroneous information.
+Thus, there are still some occurrences (points) with an outdated data status or with erroneous information.

 The RIS is regularly adjusted with the web portal of the Federal Office of Topography swisstopo map.geo.admin.ch.